simonisHereHelp/apron/Poway_UO_trial.md

 - Sale Lead — Whether this AI generate leads to higher sales.

-We’re excited about this pilot — because we believe using AI can make work more rewarding for associates — and more impactful for the business.
+We’re excited about this trial.
+We believe using AI can make work more rewarding for associates — and more sales lead for business at Poway Store.

 <br>